API Documentation

 The Print Trail API is a REST API.

-A full OpenAPI (formerly Swagger) description of the API is being published.
-Contact us if you need the OpenAPI specification in the meantime.
+A full OpenAPI (formerly Swagger) description of the API is available (OpenAPI 3.0.3):

 OpenAPI enables you to integrate more quickly through the use of code generators such as OpenAPI Generator and Swagger Codegen.
+You can also load the specification into viewers such as Swagger UI or ReDoc to browse the endpoints interactively.

 API Credentials